 The business of law is changing.
 All corners of law firms are adapting to respond to outside counsel guidelines, growth strategies and mobile lawyer demands.
-Check out some of my recent Guest Blogs to learn more about these emerging challenges and how firms can overcome them with business acceptance and timekeeping technology advances.
+Check out some recent Guest Blogs to learn more about these emerging challenges and how firms can overcome them with business acceptance and timekeeping technology advances.

 The EU tax man is catching up with Apple.
 On Friday Apple put $1.76 billion into a tax escrow to comply with the 2016 EU order that Ireland reclaim back taxes from Apple.
 Two years ago the EU Commission ruled that Ireland’s tax arrangements with Apple amounted to state aid, violating EU competition law.
 While Apple and Dublin are challenging the ruling, they were forced to establish and start funding an escrow account for the $16 billion in back taxes and interest.

 Over the years many EU countries — prominently Ireland, the Netherlands and Luxembourg — have encouraged US companies to set up offshoots in their countries with very favorable tax incentives.
 In Europe, these tax schemes were dubbed “double Irish” or “Dutch sandwich” in the 1980s.
 The tax strategies were a way for some EU countries to grow their economies and employment ranks with local big foreign brand operations.
 Today, Apple employs around 5,000 people in its Cork facility.

 Under similar EU rulings Starbucks paid back taxes to the Netherlands, while Amazon and Fiat paid Luxembourg tax authorities.